sympatovit/condenser/readme.md

 ### Running condenser ###

-When run without any parameters, condenser will install (or update) all of the servers configured in `servers.json`.
+When run without any parameters, condenser will install (or update) all servers configured in `servers.json`.

 On first run, [steamcmd](https://developer.valvesoftware.com/wiki/SteamCMD) will trigger an e-mail to your Steam account.
 You will be prompted to enter the [Steam Guard](https://support.steampowered.com/kb_article.php?ref=4020-ALZM-5519) code contained in that e-mail

-When run with the `-launch` switch, condenser will instead launch all of the servers configured in `servers.json`.
+When run with the `-launch` switch, condenser will instead launch all servers configured in `servers.json`.

 To limit your actions to individual servers, run condenser with the `-serverid` parameter, followed by the corresponding serverid from `servers.json`.